maksimryndin/goral/README.md

 Goral saves probe time, status (true for alive) and text output (for HTTP GET - response text, for command - stdout output, for all probes - error text).
 Each probe is saved at a separate sheet with its own uptime chart.
 In case an output is larger than 1024 bytes, it is truncated and you get permanent warnings in logs of Goral.
 So configure the output size of your healthcheck reasonably (healthcheck responses shouldn't be heavy).
-For command healthchecks it is recommended to wrap you command in some script or give it an alias so that in case of small changes in command arguments use the same sheet for data (otherwise Goral will create a new sheet).
+For command healthchecks it is recommended to assign a name to liveness probe or wrap your command in some script so that in case of small changes in command arguments preserve the same sheet for data (otherwise Goral will create a new sheet since the title has changed).

 If a messenger is configured, then any healthcheck change (healthy -> unhealthy and vice versa) is sent via the messenger.
 In case of many endpoints with short liveness periods there is a risk to hit a messenger rate limit.